tfsamaral/reporanker/README.md

   ```

 - **`top_rank`**
-  An optional integer specifying how many top repositories to display.
+  Optional integer specifying how many top repositories to display.
   The default value is `10`.

   **Example**: